 Dollar deposits in their birthplace (US) are well … just dollars.
 Dollar deposits outside of the US are like Singlish or Ingrish and the dozens of variations across the globe.
 It’s the same language just in a different place, just as dollar deposits outside of the US are still dollars.

-So Eurodollars are essentially all those dollar deposits outside of the US banking system.
-They are NOT, nor have ANYTHING to do with that ridiculous monetary experiment called the Euro which wasn’t yet a twinkle in the eye of European bureaucrats, let alone a bump in the womb of Europe, when Eurodollars first came into existence.
+So Eurodollars are essentially, all those dollar deposits outside of the US banking system.
+They are NOT, nor do they have ANYTHING to do with that ridiculous monetary experiment called the Euro which wasn’t yet a twinkle in the eye of European bureaucrats, let alone a bump in the womb of Europe, when Eurodollars first came into existence.

 Eurodollars got their name originally from US dollar deposits in European banks, and in fact their origins date back to the communist days when the Ruskies and Chinese kept dollar deposits abroad (Non US banks) for fear of seizure.
 Today however they are dollar deposits in any bank outside of the US.
 So dollar deposits in Tokyo, Moscow and London are all part of the Eurodollar system.
 They are actually even more than simple dollar deposits which I’ll come to in a bit but I don’t want to confuse you with what is an incredibly complex market…so let’s do this one step at a time.